fison67/mi_connector/README.md

 <br/><br/>

 ## Problem solving
+#### Suddenly Mi connector can't connect to xiaomi devices
+> If ip address and token are correct but not connected, remove the device on MiHome<br/>
+And add the device again on MiHome.
+Then token is regenerated.
+Add a device on Mi-Connector again.
+<br/><br/>

 #### Some of xiaomi product is not registered
 > Some of product is not getting token automatically like Xiaomi Vacuum.
 You have to get token yourself.<br/>
 And go to the 'Manage Device' > 'Device List' >  Click the add button > Fill out the blank.
 (IP & Token) > Click OK Button